r01010010/tonica/README.md

 To follow a sintactically intuitive flow, every action will have a keyword and will be performed by an Actor (Subject, verb (action), predicate).
 The actions and the actors can have configurable (dependent of environment, for example) middlewares associated.

+The whole thing relies on a pattern called `Command pattern`.
+Check [command pattern](https://en.wikipedia.org/wiki/Command_pattern) in Wikipedia to have an intro to the architecture basic concept.

 ## Try it
 ```
 yarn install